filiptronicek/Repos/README.md

 # Repos
-A simple code to embed your GitHub repos on your website   \n In /js/git.js change *username* and *repoCount* to your needs
+A simple code to embed your GitHub repos on your website
+In /js/git.js change *username* and *repoCount* to your needs